jgoerner/metabolic-query-generator/Readme.md

 <p align="center">
           <img src="images/about.png">
 </p>

-> Human biology is tough 🤯- but learning about it isn't anymore 🥳

 This repository **helps people** who like to intensify their **knowledge about the human metabolic pathways**.
 The main idea is to encode a variety of those pathways in a graph database, which can be used to **automatically generate questions** which might be used for **exam preparation**.